-Women have force a lower labor participation than men (41.4% women/74.4% and higher men) (7.9% unemployment rates for women/4.1% for men).
-They are greatly underrepresented in the small formal private sector, but overrepresented in the public sector and in the most vulnerable types of employment, particularly in the informal sector and in domestic work and unpaid work, typically in family enterprises, and the distribution of GNI reveals a
+Women in Sao Tome and Principe continue to face structural and systemic barriers to equal participation in the labor market.
+Despite the Parity Law adopted late 2022 and recommending 40% of women representation in the government, parliament, and public administration, the labor force participation rate remains significantly lower for women (41.4%) than for men (74.4%), with women also experiencing higher unemployment rates (7.9% vs. 4.1% for men).
+Women are underrepresented in the small formal private sector but are overrepresented in the public sector and in the most vulnerable types of employment, particularly in informal the sector. domestic work, and unpaid labor in family enterprises.